 While staying at the Inkaterra Machu Picchu Pueblo Hotel, there are a few included excursion options, such as birding, a guided nature walk or visiting an orchid garden, tea plantation or native farm.
 Talk to your guide or hotel reception for more information.
 Located just outside of the hotel is a wonderful local market with handicrafts, clothing and much more.

 Patakancha and Andean Weaving Demonstration

 You’ll take a 45-minute drive up the valley of the Patakancha River to the village of Patakancha, at an elevation of 12,560 feet.
 You’ll meet some local women there who will give us a demonstration in the traditional art of Andean back-strap weaving.

 Qachikata Quarry Trek

-Venture out on a five-hour trek toward a massive Inca quarry—the evening’s lofty campsite at 11,562 feet sleeping under the stars—exploring the amazing stonework of the ancient civilization, a unique adventure that few of Peru’s visitors get to experience!
+Journey where few travelers venture on a five-hour trek toward a massive Inca quarry — the evening’s lofty campsite at 11,562 feet — exploring the amazing stonework of the ancient civilization.

 Quarry Camp Hiking and Exploration Option